Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 I know because I was almost one of them.
 I scored 19% on my first practice diagnostic.
 If I'd walked into the real exam at that point, I'd be in the fail column.

-This post breaks down the actual pass rate data: by degree type, by attempt number, by program accreditation, and by demographic factors.
+This post breaks down the actual pass rate data: by degree type, by attempt number, by program accreditation, by state, and by demographic factors.
 Not to scare you.
 To give you the honest numbers so you can plan accordingly.

 The Overall EPPP Pass Rate